-Summary Summary of Final Generic Regulatory Actions over the Last 3 Years Item # Title Issuance Date CRGR 2 Review CRGR Recommen dation NRC Backfitting Review RIS-18-01 Common Violations Cited During First 2 Years of 10 CFR Part 37, "Physical Protection of Category 1 and Category 2 Quantities of Radioactive Material," Implementation and Guidance Documents Available to Support Rule Implementation 01/22/18 None NA No Backfitting 10 CFR Part 50 Approval of American Society of Mechanical Engineers' Code Cases 01/17/18 83 FR 2331 None NA No Backfitting 10 CFR 2 and 13 Adjustment of Civil Penalties for Inflation for Fiscal Year 2018 01/12/18 83 FR 1515 None NA No Backfitting RIS-17-08 Process for Scheduling and Allocating Resources for Fiscal Years 2020 Through 2022 for the Review of New Licensing Applications for Light-Water Reactors and Non-Light-Water Reactors 12/21/17 None NA No Backfitting 10 CFR Parts 2, 9, 40, 50, 61, 71, Miscellaneous Corrections 11/15/17; 82 FR 52823 None NA No Backfitting
+Summary of Summary of Final Generic Regulatory Actions over the Last 3 Years Item # Title Issuance Date CRGR 1 Review CRGR Recommen dation NRC Backfitting Review RIS-18-01 Common Violations Cited During First 2 Years of 10 CFR Part 37, "Physical Protection of Category 1 and Category 2 Quantities of Radioactive Material," Implementation and Guidance Documents Available to Support Rule Implementation 01/22/18 and ERRATA 03/01/2018 None NA No Backfitting 10 CFR Part 50 Approval of American Society of Mechanical Engineers' Code Cases 01/17/18 83 FR 2331 None NA No Backfitting 10 CFR 2 and 13 Adjustment of Civil Penalties for Inflation for Fiscal Year 2018 01/12/18 83 FR 1515 None NA No Backfitting RIS-17-08 Process for Scheduling and Allocating Resources for Fiscal Years 2020 Through 2022 for the Review of New Licensing Applications for Light-Water Reactors and Non-Light-Water Reactors 12/21/17 None NA No Backfitting 10 CFR Parts 2, 9, 40, 50, 61, 71, 73, and 110 Miscellaneous Corrections 11/15/17; 82 FR 52823 None NA No Backfitting

-2 None - indicates that the item was administrative in nature or did not meet thresholds for CRGR backfitting review, informal reviews - were conducted by the members without a meeting.
+1 None - indicates that the item was administrative in nature or did not meet thresholds for CRGR backfitting review, informal reviews - were conducted by the members without a meeting.
 Formal Reviews - are these items that a meeting was conducted to assess potential backfitting concerns.

-Summary of Final Generic Regulatory Actions over the Last 3 Years Item # Title Issuance Date CRGR 2 Review CRGR Recommen dation NRC Backfitting Review 73, and 110 RIS-17-06 NRC Policy on Use of Combination Dosimetry Devices During Industrial Radiographic Operations 09/19/17 None NA No Backfitting RIS-17-05 Administration of 10 CFR Part 72 Certificate of Compliance Corrections and Revisions 09/13/17 None NA No Backfitting RIS-17-04 Clarification on the Implementation of Compensatory Measures for Protective Strategy Deficiencies or Degraded or Inoperable Security Systems, Equipment, or Components 08/30/17 Informal Review NA No Backfitting 10 CFR Part 50 American Society of Mechanical Engineers Codes and Code Cases 0 7/18/17; 82 FR 329034 None NA Two changes resulted in an adequate protection backfit exception (Code Case N-729-4 and Code Case N-770-2) 10 CFR Parts 170 and 171 Fee Recovery for Fiscal Year 2017 06/30/17; 82 FR 30682 None NA No Backfitting RIS-17-03 Preparation and Scheduling of Operator Licensing Examinations 04/05/17 None NA No Backfitting RIS-17-02 Applicability of Title 10 of the Code of Federal Regulations Part 37 to Non-Manufacturing and Distribution Service Provider Licensees 02/08/17 None NA No Backfitting
+Summary of of Final Generic Regulator y Actions ov er the Last 3 Years Item # Title Issuance Date CRGR 1 Review CRGR Recommen dation NRC Backfitting Review RIS-17-06 NRC Policy on Use of Combination Dosimetry Devices During Industrial Radiographic Operations 09/19/17 None NA No Backfitting RIS-17-05 Administration of 10 CFR Part 72 Certificate of Compliance Corrections and Revisions 09/13/17 None NA No Backfitting RIS-17-04 Clarification on the Implementation of Compensatory Measures for Protective Strategy Deficiencies or Degraded or Inoperable Security Systems, Equipment, or Components 08/30/17 Informal Review NA No Backfitting 10 CFR Part 50 American Society of Mechanical Engineers Codes and Code Cases 0 7/18/17; 82 FR 329034 None NA Two changes resulted in an adequate protection backfit exception (Code Case N-729-4 and Code Case N-770-2) 10 CFR Parts 170 and 171 Fee Recovery for Fiscal Year 2017 06/30/17; 82 FR 30682 None NA No Backfitting RIS-17-03 Preparation and Scheduling of Operator Licensing Examinations 04/05/17 None NA No Backfitting RIS-17-02 Applicability of Title 10 of the Code of Federal Regulations Part 37 to Non-Manufacturing and Distribution Service Provider Licensees 02/08/17 None NA No Backfitting RIS-17-01 Human Reliability and Human Performance Database 02/02/17 None NA No Backfitting